 Cinematic Virtual Reality

-Eric oversees the cine-VR department at Ohio University’s GRID LAB, where he has written, Directed and/or produced more than a dozen experiences since 2016.
+Eric oversees the cine-VR department at Ohio University’s GRID LAB, where TheY haVE produced more than FIFTY immersive experiences since 2016.

 THE CHET STORY